This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 I’m intrigued by the prices people are prepared to pay for these plants, mainly because they grow like weeds (even in winter).

-It is particularly true when planted in bright indirect light, in well-drained soil, humidity remains above 40%, and temperatures are maintained above 55 °F. Vining stems can reach 12 feet in height with adequate support, but the plant fares well when pruned to keep it compact.
+It is particularly true when planted in bright indirect light, in well-drained soil, humidity remains above 40%, and temperatures are maintained above 55 °F. Vining stems can reach 12 feet in height with adequate support, but the plant fares well in keeping it compact when pruned.

 One of the most common mistakes new mini monstera growers make is likening their new plant’s needs to Monstera Deliciosa or Philodendron.
 The best possible soil for your RT is pH neutral, well-aerated, uncompacted, drains well, and contains organic matter.
 This description may ring a bell for those of you who grow orchids.